melodyshin/melodyshin.github.io/howto/howto_install_git_server.md

 ```

 ## Create Directory for Repository
-> repository_name should ends with ".git"
+> repository_name should be ended with ".git"
 > ex) project.git

 ```